 Being new parents can be as overwhelming as it is exciting.
 Among other struggles, picking the right baby gear among the multiple options available can prove to be a real challenge.
-A newborn pram is one such accessory that you will extensively use, but there are quite some options that leave you confused.
+A great newborn pram is one such accessory that you will extensively use, but there are quite some options that leave you confused.

 Before heading out to buy a stroller, it is wise to understand your requirements based on your lifestyle and area where you will be using your stroller.
 Your child will be spending a considerable amount of time in that stroller.
 Hence, the safety and comfort of the child must be of prime importance.
 If you do not research well before investing in a good stroller based on your needs, you might have to buy more than one for the changing needs of your child as he/she grows.
 Remember that a baby stroller is an expensive investment.